 The appearance of thrush generally means that there's been a change in the environment in the mouth or the body.
-Some conditions which promote the growth of the yeast population are listed below.
+Some conditions that promote the growth of the yeast population are listed below.

 - Using inhaled corticosteroids to treat asthma without rinsing out the mouth afterwards